Esri/feedback-js-api-next/README.md

 ## TypeScript typings for ES modules

-Typings are included with the npm install of `@arcgis/core@next` ES modules.
+Typings are included with the npm install of ES modules.
 For most use cases, no special TypeScript configurations are required.

 ## TypeScript typings for AMD modules

-The typings are also included with `arcgis-js-api@next` AMD modules, and they can be used in two ways.
+The typings are also included for AMD modules, and they can be used in two ways.

 ### Include a `///` directive in your main TypeScript file.